 Becoming a Guest of Public Safety Professionals Retreat is a simple process.
-First, please download, complete, and submit the application (link below).
-Once we have received your application, you will be contacted by one of our Clinicians to set up an appointment for a confidential assessment.
+First, please download, complete, and submit the application.
+Once we have received your documents, you will be contacted by one of our Clinicians to set up an appointment for a confidential assessment.
 After the appointment has been set, you will be sent a packet of self-assessments to complete and bring with you to your formal assessment appointment.

 At your assessment, which usually takes about two hours, your Clinician will talk with you about the issues you have been facing and why you are seeking to be a Guest at ProSPeR.
 The assessment is very thorough and your Clinician will talk with you about many things including your trauma history (personal and professional), family history, substance use history, family history, and any suicidal history.
 You will also talk about your strengths and positive attributes.
 It is very important to be open and honest during your assessment so your Clinician can provide you with the best assistance.